hyperledger-archives/iroha/docs/iroha_whitepaper.md

 #Iroha v1.0 (draft)#

 The following is a specification for Iroha 1.0.
-Many parts are still in development and have not yet been implemented.
+Many parts are still in development and have not yet been implemented, but for the sake of design, this document is generally written in the present tense.
+Future revisions will mark the development status of the various sections.

 ---